 Some recent ransomware variants complete their task in the background without making a single call to the Internet.
 Other ransomware variants attempt to destroy data recovery options by encrypting any connected network drives- deleting files and system restoration points or even remaining dormant until after a backup cycle.

-Should You Pay Ransomware?
+Should You Pay Does Paying Ransomware Work?

 If your computer gets infected with ransomware, the attacker may demand you to pay ransom in exchange for decrypting or regaining control of your computer and files.
 In recent times, ransom amounts have steadily gone up in the range of thousands of dollars.
 It’s worth noting that in the vast majority of ransomware attacks, the attacker does not have access to the victim’s information, instead only the ability to prevent the victim from gaining access to it.

 If you choose to pay the ransom, you are paying someone who has few ethical or moral boundaries.
 Moreover, the attacker has the proven ability to lock you out of your computer.